Promoting financial literacy and the national financial literacy strategy

 We will draw on the international experiences of the OECD/INFE in preparing financial literacy strategies and action plans.
 We are also working in close cooperation with organisations responsible for financial literacy in Estonia and Latvia.

 The financial literacy function is involved in the European Commission’s work to develop financial literacy frameworks.
 The framework for adults was published in 2022.
-A separate framework for children and young people will be completed in autumn 2023.
+A separate framework for children and young people was completed in autumn 2023.

 Sanna Helesuo, Chief Specialist